sv-tools/gochecker/README.md

 - [loggercheck](https://github.com/timonwong/loggercheck) checks the odd number of key and value pairs for common logger libraries.
 - [maintidx](https://github.com/yagipy/maintidx) measures the maintainability index of each function.
 - [makezero](https://github.com/ashanbrown/makezero) finds slice declarations that are not initialized with zero length and are later used with append.
+- [mirror](https://github.com/butuzov/mirror) suggests use of alternative functions/methods in order to gain performance boosts by avoiding unnecessary []byte/string conversion calls.
 - [mnd or magic_number](https://github.com/tommy-muehle/go-mnd) detects magic numbers.
 - [musttag](https://github.com/junk1tm/musttag) checks that exported fields of a struct passed to a Marshal-like function are annotated with the relevant tag.
 - [nilerr](https://github.com/gostaticanalysis/nilerr) finds code which returns nil even though it checks that error is not nil.